 Handles if you’re having them, or contrasting back rails in your handleless kitchen are so effective in contributing to the style and textures in the space.

 The great news is that there is an almost infinite number of handle designs in a great range of materials.
 Whatever your colour scheme or the style of your kitchen, there will be a classic, industrial, contemporary or intricate handle design that will complement the kitchen perfectly.
 You can be bold with your choices too, pick a colour or metal to really contrast with your door colour.
 Or use more than one style of handle across the kitchen; knob handles on wall units teamed with bar or pull handles on low units look really stylish.

 For handleless kitchens, we love a contrasting rail and door on a true handleless kitchen design.
 It draws attention to the sleek lines of a contemporary kitchen, adding tone and interest to the scheme.
 The wooden rails in this kitchen break up the bold blue and naturally complement the breakfast bar which is in the same material.

 Tongue and groove panelling

-We’ve waxed lyrical about this type of panelling before but it’s worth it!
-Used at the end of a run or under the peninsula, or one one end of the island.
+We’ve waxed lyrical about this type of panelling before, but it’s worth it!
+Used at the end of a run or under the peninsula, or one end of the island.
 It is a classic feature to add to a shaker kitchen.
-A slimmer more contemporary panelling style is coming to modern kitchen design too in the Rotpunkt range, we can’t wait to use it.
+A slimmer more contemporary panelling style is coming to modern kitchen design too in the Rotpunkt range; we can’t wait to use it.

 Ready to obsess over the details?
 It’s the best bit!
+Shall we get to work designing your kitchen?
 Get a design consultation booked in for January and let’s hit the ground running in 2022 on your new kitchen design.
-Call 01342 313 133 or drop us a line at firstname.lastname@example.org.
+Call 01342 313 133 or drop us a line at email@example.com.